Home » Flag Guidelines » Aromantic Flag Meaning Explained by its Colors

 Among various LGBTQ+ pride flags, the aromantic flag represents those having no romantic attraction towards others.

-Like the lesbian flag and pansexual flag, the aro flag (for short) has multiple designs.
+Like the lesbian flag and Pansexual flag, the aromantic flag (or aro flag – for short) has multiple designs.

 Behind each design are a different visual art and a different creator.
-However, it bears not much difference in terms of the meaning and some portions of the look.
+However, it bears not much difference in terms of the aromantic pride flag meaning and some portions of the look.

 Scroll down to learn more!